Cysharp/MemoryPack/README.md

 Note that `SerializeAsync` for `Stream` is asynchronous only for Flush; it serializes everything once into MemoryPack's internal pool buffer and then writes using `WriteAsync`.
 Therefore, the `BufferWriter` overload, which separates and controls buffer and flush, is better.

-If you want to do a complete streaming write, see [Streaming Serialization](#streaming-serialization) section.
+If you want to do a complete streaming write, see the [Streaming Serialization](#streaming-serialization) section.

 ### MemoryPackSerializerOptions